 - Explore fun things to see and do in South Australia

 International high school students can enroll in programs ranging from one term to five years.
 IES carefully match students with homestay families according to the school the student will be attending, in addition to your family’s preferences and the student’s individual needs.
 Graduate and Study Abroad Homestays are coordinated by International Education Services and are supported by the school.
 For further details about application processes and Homestay services go to: www.internationalstudents.sa.edu.au

-Our Study Tours include tours from Japanese schools including Hakuo Junior High School and Toyodai Himeji in July/August each year.
+Our Study Tours include tours from Japanese schools including Hakuo Junior High School and Toyodai Himeji and usually occur in July/August each year.

 For students studying the language of the Study Tour student, it is a great opportunity to further develop their skills in this language.
 For many students and families this relationship can last well beyond the visit to Australia as lifelong friendships are forged.

-If you are interested in becoming a Homestay family click on this link
+If you are interested in becoming a Homestay family, click on the links below

 - Study Tour Application

 - International Education Services Code of Conduct & Quality Service Expectations

 Homestay Application Process for Study Tour Families